Book Review: Building Serverless Applications with Google Cloud Run

 my toy projects, usually low volume public APIs, slack bots and all the things that more or less feature a web server

-is an evolving service from Google that keeps getting better.
-If you are like me where you have lots of code packaged in
+evolving service from Google that keeps getting better.
+If you are like me where you have lots of code packaged in a

 HTTPS endpoints, auto scaling Google Cloud Run is a sweet spot!
 I have been lucky enough to work on projects that